Four children playing in playground

 Graduate students interested in pursuing an Option A doctoral minor should complete the Minor Agreement Form and consult with the graduate program coordinator in Human Ecology who will help them identify a SoHE faculty member to serve as their faculty advisor.

 The Human Ecology Doctoral Minor requires at least 9 credits taken through a combination of coursework in at least two different School of Human Ecology departments: Civil Society and Community Studies (CSCS); Consumer Science (CNSR SCI), Design Studies (DS), Human Development and Family Studies (HDFS), and Interdisciplinary–Human Ecology (INTER-HE).
-No more than 3 credits can be taken below the 700 level.
+No more than 3 credits can be taken in coursework numbered below 700.
 Human Ecology courses that are cross-listed with another department should be enrolled in through the respective Human Ecology department.
 Students must receive a grade of B or better in each course.

 Human Ecology Directory: listing of all faculty, staff, and graduate students; searchable by association, department, and name